Setting Up npm Workspaces for Small Teams

 strict-peer-dependencies=false

-npm ls --all --workspacesweekly to detect phantom dependencies or version drift across the tree. - Publish Safeguards: Workspace packages require individual publishing.
-Use
+npm ls --all --workspacesperiodically to catch phantom dependencies or version drift across the tree. - Keep

 Do small teams need a dedicated monorepo tool like Nx or Turborepo?
-No. Native npm workspaces handle dependency hoisting, cross-package symlinking, and unified lockfiles out-of-the-box.
-Advanced tools are only required for distributed caching, complex task orchestration, or build graph optimization.
+No. Native npm workspaces handle hoisting, cross-package symlinking, and a unified lockfile out of the box.
+Reach for a task runner only when you need distributed caching or complex build orchestration — typically past roughly ten packages or when CI times become a bottleneck.

 How does npm handle versioning across workspace packages?

-npm does not enforce synchronized versioning.
-Each package maintains an independent version field.
-Using workspace:* in dependencies guarantees the resolver always references the current local build state, ignoring published registry versions.
+npm does not synchronize versions; each package keeps its own version.
+Using workspace:* in dependencies makes the resolver always reference the current local build state instead of a published registry version.

 Why does npm publish fail for workspace packages?

-The CLI prevents bulk publishing to avoid registry pollution.
-Execute npm publish from within the target package directory, or scope it explicitly: npm publish --workspace packages/<name>.
+The CLI blocks bulk publishing from the root to avoid registry pollution.
+Publish from the target package directory, or scope it explicitly with npm publish --workspace packages/<name>.